August 7-13, 2023

 Guilford, Vermont

-6 days of practicing, recording, producing, filming, meditating and painting.
+6 days of practicing, recording, producing, filming, meditating and painting at the magical

 Guilford Sound studio near Brattleboro, Vermont.

-The 2023 program is open to pianists AND string players, ages 18+.
+The 2024 program is open to pianists, string players, and singers, ages 18+.
 You may record solo or duo repertoire or a combination of both.
+Julian Jenson is available, for an extra fee, to play with singers who would like to record with a pianist.

 Recording Artist, Producer, and Videographer.